 11:30 a.m. to 12:40 p.m.

+You have just received your first set of law school exam grades.
 This workshop will help you learn what you can do to improve your performance.
 Professor Butterfoss will use examples of actual student exams to illustrate mistakes students commonly make and to explain what steps to take to avoid these errors in the future.
-Professor Butterfoss will also review IRAC as it pertains to exams, and he will give you a chance to apply what you have learned.
+In light of the examples, Professor Butterfoss will also review IRAC as it pertains to exams, and he will revisit the ice cream hypothetical in order to give you a chance to apply what you have learned.

 A Litigator's Craft: Persuasion in Briefing and Oral Arguments